Posted: 2024-10-09 00:30:00

 Despite the escalation in tensions, I could sense that Teta was grateful to return home to Jounieh, the city on Lebanon’s coast that she’s lived in her whole life.
 That’s where her community is, her grandson, her son, her sister, apartment, her routine.
 And even if she didn’t want to return, she isn’t a dual citizen like me.
 She couldn’t just stay in Australia because it’s safer.

-What I find most tragic about my ancestors is how accustomed they are to feeling unsafe; to the normality of war.
+What I find most tragic about my relatives in Lebanon is how accustomed they are to feeling unsafe; to the normality of war.
 When Mum talks about her memories of war as a child, she reminisces about playing with her neighbours while hiding from bombs.
 Now, though, she knows things are worse.
 “Back in our day, you could hide in shelters,” she said recently over dinner, as if she were harking back to the good old days.
 “But these new bombs, they go deep under the ground, so there’s nowhere to go.”

 In the six months since we said goodbye, and as the conflict in the Middle East has escalated, moving from Gaza to Lebanon, I’ve developed the anxious habit of checking my Teta’s WhatsApp status throughout the day.
 I rarely call or message, mostly because I don’t want her to worry, but it is the first thing I do when I wake up and the last thing I do before going to sleep.
 “Active now” is reassuring.
 “Online 10 hours ago” fills me with dread.